ABOUT OUR COMPANY

 • Act Two

-NYC DANCE SCENE: Auditions Day
+NYC DANCE SCENE: Audition Day

 Choreographed by Dawn Shaw